sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/kAThakopaniShat/kaThopaniShat.md

  4. Having realized the great and all-pervading Self,through which a man perceives the objects in boththe sleep and the waking states, a wise man does notgrieve.

  *Yena*, that—the Self— through which; a*anupasyati*, perceives; *svapnāntam*, the content ofsleep, i.e. the objects in sleep; similarly *jāgaritāntam*,the content of the waking state, the objects in thewaking state; *ubhau*, both— the sleep and wakingobjects.
-All this is to be explained as [before](# "The objection that can be raised with regard to the Self's beingthe real knower is to be met as in II. i.
-3.")^(.)
+All this is to be explained as before[^35]^(.)

+[^35]: "The objection that can be raised with regard to the Self's beingthe real knower is to be met as in II. i.
+3."